 What to do in Munduk?
 Around Munduk there are plenty of hikes of varying length, through rice paddies or to secluded waterfalls.
 We would use it as a base to visit nearby attractions in Bedugul, including the Bali Botanic Garden or the Pura Ulun Danu Bratan Temple which had a fun playground and paddlewheel boats.

 We love that it is green, luscious and far from the touristed areas with plenty to do and see!
 It feels like it is the “real” Bali, as you see people working in their fields and going about their daily life.
 Learn more about the area on World of Travels with Kids.

 Where to stay: Want to stay in a restored rice storage house in a rice paddy?
 Then Puri Lumbung Cottages is for you.
 In a higher price bracket but with reviews to die for, Munduk Moding Plantation is on our ‘dream hotels’ list for our next trip to Bali!
 (It has an infinity pool in the clouds – perfect for a romantic Bali honeymoon.)

 Recommended by: Jasmine from the Aussie Traveller

-There are a range of transport options once you arrive including mopeds for hire or with one of the locals who would be more than happy to provide a personal tour around the island for a half or full day tour ranging from $30-$60.
-As some of the roads around the island are unmaintained and not signed, we would recommend booking a tour guide if you are not comfortable riding a moped off road.
+There is a range of transport options once you arrive including mopeds for hire or with one of the locals who would be more than happy to provide a personal tour around the island for a half or full-day tour ranging from $30-$60.
+As some of the roads around the island are unmaintained and not signed, we would recommend booking a tour guide if you are not comfortable riding a moped off-road.